abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 RStudio implements support for two version control systems: Git and Subversion; we will focus on teaching you Git.

-Whenever you want Git to track your scripts, you have to create a *repository*.
+Whenever you want Git to track your scripts, your very first step will be to create a *repository*.
 A repository is the place where Git stores both the files its supposed to keep track of and the actual history of the changes made to those files.
 Think of it as a specialized type of file folder where Git stores some metadata in addition to the files that you're working on.